gradgrind/W365toFET/data/resources/print_timetable_0.typ

   }
 }

-// On text lines (top or bottom of cell) with two text items:
+// On lines with two text items:
 // If one is smaller than 25% of the space, leave this and shrink the
 // other to 90% of the reamining space.
 Otherwise shrink both.
 #let fit2inspace(width, text1, text2) = {